 Visitor InfoVisit Corvallis (Corvallis Tourism) 420 N.W.
 Second St. CORVALLIS, OR 97330.
 Phone:(541)757-1544 or (800)334-8118

 Self-guiding toursBrochures outlining driving, bicycling and walking tours of the region and highlighting local wineries, covered bridges and historic sites are available from the tourism office Mon.-Fri.
-9-5.
+9-5 and Sat.
+10-3.

 Things to SeeAvery Park and Natural Area